Page-Vishal/SQLMind/README.md

 ## Configuration

 Ensure your PostgreSQL credentials are set up correctly in the UI before starting a conversation.
+My credentials are available there too.
+Donot exhaust these resources.

 ## Running the Web App